ko-build/ko/README.md

 - `KO_DOCKER_REPO=gcr.io/my-project`, or
 - `KO_DOCKER_REPO=my-dockerhub-user`

+`ko` will default to storing sboms in the same repo as the image it is building.
+But there is an environment variable named `COSIGN_REPOSITORY` that enables you to specify a different repository for storing sboms.

+`KO_DOCKER_REPO=my-dockerhub-user COSIGN_REPOSITORY=gcr.io/my-project/sboms`

 # Build an Image

 `ko build ./cmd/app` builds and pushes a container image, and prints the